AFriendlyTrashcan/2022_qutech_challenge/README.md

 | CZ:      | 0.936 |
 | SWAP:    | 0.936 |

-These fidelities were noticeable lower than discussed in the data-sheet, though this is to be expected as the computer has since aged / has lost perfect calllibration.
+These fidelities were noticeable lower than discussed in the data-sheet, though this is to be expected as the computer has since aged / has lost perfect callibration.

 ### Spin-2 Gate Fidelity
 | Measure: | 0.922 |